twilightscapes/twilightscapes-live/src/content/pages/index.md

 svgzindex: ""
 youtubestart: ""
 ---
-Finding obscure locations and unusual subject matter, Todd has excelled at capturing long exposure photos of rarely seen moments of time.
+Finding obscure locations and unusual subject matter, Todd has excelled at capturing rarely seen moments of time in unique locations.

 As a location scout and avid urban explorer, Todd learned to photograph what he sees and to bring the unique subject matter he finds to light.